 Is there a downside to turning off the XML-RPC?
 The only one that I’m aware of is that by doing so, you will not be able to use mobile apps or remote connections to publish content on your website.
 However, not everyone needs this ability enabled.
 If you do decide to turn this off and you notice that some of your plugins no longer work, you will need to turn it back on again.

 Turning XML-RPC on and off like a water faucet can be done by using a plugin such as “Manage XML-RPC,” or “Disable XML-RPC,” but I prefer not to use any more plugins than absolutely necessary.
 If you would rather not add yet another plugin to your site, you can add the following order deny,allow rule to your .htaccess file.
-You can also harden this further by including a deny from all along with the allow from 126.96.36.199 (inserting your IP address, instead of the 111).
+You can also harden this further by including a deny from all along with the allow from 126.96.36.199 (insert your IP address).

 Order deny,allow or the order allow,deny rules can also be — and should also be — used to protect other files on your site, such as protecting the most important WordPress core file: wp-config.php.